ClaireGMIT/GMIT-Project2019/README.md

 23April2019
     *Have created code to import the numpy program for performing scientific calculations *Have used iPython on CMDER to check that code i am writing is error free. i have found some errors but have resolved them. see notes in code for examples
-    *Have written code to find the mean value for data in each column.
-Next step is to sub divide it by species and create graphs.
+    *Have written code to find the mean value for data in each column *Prepared a HIPO project plan which is a hierarchy Input Process Output flow chart showing how i will creat small simple modules for codes then joining together into a larger module.

+24April2019
-    *Updated initial code and broke into smaller, simple modules to perform each data analysis - mean, standard deviation, min/max values and graphs
+    *Updated initial code and broke into smaller, simple modules to perform each data analysis - mean, standard deviation, min/max values and graphs - s per HIPO project plan
-    *Combined smaller modules into one lasrger module for basic statisitics.
+    *Combined smaller modules into one larger module for basic statisitics.
 If i have time I would like to look at having the output be in a table.
-    *Began to practise dviding data by species.
+    *Began some initial graphs - scatterplot successful, histograms next *Next step is to sub divide it by species and create graphs.
-    *Need to look at how to report output in 1 or decimal places
+    *Need to look at how to report output in 1 or 2 decimal places